 Considerations include whether a vaccine prevents disease or transmission; efficacy in different recipients; requirements and suitability for multiple doses or boosters; affordability; constraints in manufacturing capacity and supply; and acceptability.

-When vaccine supplies are limited, priority should be given to those most at risk of severe disease, health and social care and other key workers.
+When vaccine supplies are limited, priority could be considered for those most at risk of severe disease, health and social care and other key workers.

 The longevity and nature of protection elicited by any vaccine will have a significant impact on immunity generated, our ability to predict likely waves of infection, the numbers of doses that need to be produced and administered (which in turn influence vaccine affordability), and feasibility of distribution, public acceptability and uptake.